thangchung/awesome-dotnet-core/README.md

 * [Rebus](https://github.com/rebus-org/Rebus) - Simple and lean service bus implementation for .NET.
 * [Restbus](http://restbus.org) - Messaging library for RabbitMq.
 * [Tossit](https://github.com/turgayozgur/tossit) - Simple, easy to use library for distributed job/worker logic.
 Distributed messages handled by built in RabbitMQ implementation.
+* [Weapsy.Mediator](https://github.com/Weapsy/Weapsy.Mediator) - Mediator for .NET Core that can be used in many scenarios, from a simple command/query pattern to a more complex CQRS with Event Sourcing.

 ### Scheduler and Job
 * [Chroniton.NetCore](https://github.com/leosperry/Chroniton) - Lightweight robust library for running tasks(jobs) on schedules.